 Summer squash is common in many southern gardens.
 It was a staple on my grandma’s kitchen table.

-Summer squash have thin, edible skins and soft seeds.
-The tender flesh has a high water content, a mild flavor and does not require long cooking.
+Summer squash has thin, edible skins and soft seeds.
+The tender flesh has a high water content, a mild flavor, and does not require long cooking.

 Buying & Using Supermarket Summer Squash